qmatsuzawa/M110/README.md

 In this repository, you can find all the Stata code and R code to facilitate the replication.
 The master R file “Run_All.R” will run all the cleaning and estimation.
 All do-file and R scripts include a comment at the top that describes what they are doing.

 **Important Note:** In our paper, we use the restricted NVSS mortality data.
 If you do not have access to the restricted version, please download and save the public-use version.
 Please follow these steps:

-•	Download Spencer (2023) data and save it into Data/Raw/ as Spencer_v2.txt: https://wonder.cdc.gov/controller/saved/D176/D373F989
+  a.
+Download Spencer (2023) data and save it into Data/Raw/ as Spencer_v2.txt: https://wonder.cdc.gov/controller/saved/D176/D373F989
-•	Download Joshi et al. (2023) data and save it into Data/Raw/ as Jama_v2.txt: https://wonder.cdc.gov/controller/saved/D176/D373F990
+  b.
+Download Joshi et al. (2023) data and save it into Data/Raw/ as Jama_v2.txt: https://wonder.cdc.gov/controller/saved/D176/D373F990

 This repository has a few subdirectories: